 Your role as an astute business person is to decide your direction, make a plan, delegate the tasks and timing then it is monitoring the results

-Look to your demographic
+Look at your demographic

 Wikipedia describes the version here to read

-A local expensive dress shop would be younger women in the area of the store but maybe on line as well.
+A local expensive dress shop would be younger women in the area of the store but maybe online as well.

 So you go on and do your profile and decide your approach to the market